We have had some great feedback from clients in Cambridgeshire. Please click on the box to the right to read what they say about us.

 The County was mentioned in the Domesday Book under the name of Grantbridgeshire.

-Whilst most of this is written from local knowledge of the area, here are some websites that we think may interest you in the Cambridgeshire area, some of which we have used for information and we would like to give them credit for this.
+Whilst most of this is written from our knowledge of Cambridgeshire here are some websites that we think may interest you in the area, some of which we have used for information and we would like to give them credit for this.
 We are only human so if there are any amendments or additions or updates we would be pleased to receive your feedback so we can keep our website as up to date as possible.

 ZOOPLA.co.uk; Cambridge2000.com, Trinity College – the Wren library; British Listed buildings.co.uk; huntingdon-racecourse.co.uk ; Cam.ac.uk; localhistory.org/wishbech; Elgoods-brewery.co.uk; visitcambridgeshire.org